Avengers: Age of Ultron (2015)

-It’s like spinning plates for 5-years – eventually, there’s going to be some crashing and smashing.
-Of course, Joss Whedon’s Avengers trade in the currency of crashing and smashing, which is partly why we pay the increasingly inflated admission fees, but with each sequel, we’ve also come to expect greater narrative depth and rich character development that’s supposed to leave us craving for more.
-In simpler words – we loved what you gave us last time, Joss, now can we have more of the same, only y’know, bigger and better!?.
+It’s like spinning plates for 5-years…eventually, there’s going to be some crashing and smashing.
+Of course, Joss Whedon’s Avengers trade in the currency of crashing and smashing, which is partly why we pay the inflated admission fees, but with each sequel, we’ve come to expect greater narrative depth and more satisfying character development.

 The script continues to allow the Avengers to indulge in that Whedonesque sense of self-parody.
 Jeremy Renner’s Hawkeye exclaims – “The city is flying, we’re fighting an army of robots and I have a bow and arrow.
 None of this makes sense.”
 Beyond that, there’s more serious character development amid the carnage, albeit not entirely convincing.
 It feels as though Scarlett Johansson’s Black Widow is a little betrayed here.
 So great in The Avengers and The Winter Soldier, all of a sudden her character appears vulnerable and co-dependent, almost like the damsel in need of saving, but not quite in distress.

 In the spirit of avoiding spoilers, I can’t write freely about all of the players in the field.
 That said, the marketing openly promotes the dual presence of the brother-sister double-act of Quicksilver and Scarlet Witch.
-In terms of performance, while the two don’t have a massive impact, their joint presence is a welcome new dynamic.
-Sadly for Aaron Taylor-Johnson’s Quicksilver though, nothing he does remotely rivals that scene in X:Men: Days of Future Past.
+In terms of performance, while the two don’t have a shuddering impact, their joint presence is a faintly welcome new dynamic.
+Sadly for Aaron Taylor-Johnson’s Quicksilver, nothing he does remotely rivals that scene in X:Men: Days of Future Past.

-So, while the smashing and crashing of Age of Ultron is fun in part, it’s a shame that so much of it feels perfunctory, especially when it’s well-known just how hard Whedon worked himself on it.
-That said, it’s far from being a bad film, it’s just one that fails to live up to the ridiculously sky-high levels of expectation placed upon it.
-3.5/5
+So, while the smashing and crashing of Age of Ultron is fun in part, it’s a shame that so much of it feels perfunctory, especially when it’s well-known how hard Whedon worked on it.
+That said, it’s far from being a bad film, it’s just one that fails to live up to the lofty levels of expectation.